Recognizing (and dumping) Toxic Relationships

 • abdominal pains

-Sometimes the toxicity someone has on us is immediately obvious.
-For example, a stranger approaching you in a public place yelling at you for something you did or didn’t do.
+Sometimes the toxicity someone has on us is immediately apparent.
+For example, a stranger approaching you in public yelling at you for something you did or didn’t do.
 Would you allow this to happen?
 What feelings would it invoke?
 This is an immediate effect of a toxic interaction.

 Other times, it’s less noticeable, more subtle.
-The feelings of having a toxic person are not always felt immediately, but damage just the same (if not more than).
-Sometimes we need to take a step back from a relationship in order to assess the feelings involved to determine how it is affecting us.
+The feelings of having a toxic person are not always felt immediately, but the damage is just the same (if not more than).
+Sometimes, we need to take a step back from a relationship to assess the feelings involved and determine how it is affecting us.
 This is where the exercise discussed above comes handy.

 Up to this point we’ve talked about all the ways to identify toxic people around us.
 Now how do we get rid of that toxicity?